The SeedNOTE (known as the Convertible Loan Note) may be redeemed for cash or converted to shares. This is a short-term debt instrument.

 1: On a Funding / Financing Round

 When selecting the terms of a SeedNOTE you specify an amount of investment that constitutes a new funding round.
 When you raise that amount, this will trigger the conversion of the SeedNOTE in that funding round.
-Meaning you will issue shares to the Loan Note Holder alongside the new cash investors.
+This means you will issue shares to the Loan Note Holder alongside the new cash investors.

 When you convert a SeedNOTE in a funding round you will issue shares for the initial investment amount and any accrued interest, if there is a rate of interest set.